Epic 4 Days Road Trip Alsace Itinerary (With Insider Tips)

 A road trip to the Alsace Wine Route would not be complete without a wine tasting.

 You can discover the famous Alsatian wines by visiting the local wineries and cellars in and around Ribeauvillé.
-There are so many little wineries in the village, that it is not hard to find a sport for a tasting.
+There are so many little wineries in the village that it is not hard to find a spot for a tasting.

 Don’t forget to try the dry Rieslings, aromatic Gewürztraminers, and the Pinot Gris, my favorite.